Want to save money on groceries without eating rice and beans every day?

 This is my number one favorite grocery saving tip.
 I love a good bargain hunt!

-You can grab a great bargain if you check out the reduced item aisle.
+You can grab a great bargain if you check out the clearance section.

 Products that are near to their best before date get marked down but are still good to eat.